 - Fever — only in some cases.

-Pain caused by pleurisy might worsen with movement of your upper body and can radiate to your shoulders or back.
+Pain caused by pleurisy might worsen with movement of your upper body and can spread to your shoulders or back.

 - Pleural effusion.
 In some cases of pleurisy, fluid builds up in the small space between the two layers of tissue.
 This is called pleural effusion.
 When there is a fair amount of fluid, pleuritic pain lessens or disappears because the two layers of pleura are no longer in contact and don't rub together.